Lead–acid battery: Corrosion problems

 Corrosion of the external metal parts of the lead–acid battery results from a chemical reaction of the battery terminals, plugs, and connectors.

 Corrosion on the positive terminal is caused by electrolysis, due to a mismatch of metal alloys used in the manufacture of the battery terminal and cable connector.
 White corrosion is usually lead or zinc sulfate crystals.
 Aluminum connectors corrode to aluminum sulfate.
 Copper connectors produce blue and white corrosion crystals.
 Corrosion of a battery's terminals can be reduced by coating the terminals with petroleum jelly or a commercially available product made for the purpose.

-If the battery is overfilled with water and electrolyte, thermal expansion can force some of the liquid out of the battery vents onto the top of the battery.
+If the battery is overfilled with water and electrolyte, then thermal expansion can force some of the liquid out of the battery vents onto the top of the battery.
 This solution can then react with the lead and other metals in the battery connector and cause corrosion.

 The electrolyte can seep from the plastic-to-lead seal where the battery terminals penetrate the plastic case.

 Acid fumes that vaporize through the vent caps, often caused by overcharging, and insufficient battery box ventilation can allow the sulfuric acid fumes to build up and react with the exposed metals.